ncgaz/ncg-dataset/README.md

     `REPLACE` means that the changes should replace existing data.
-(More specifically: `REPLACE` means that if a triple `[ s p o ]` is among the changes, then any existing triples that share the same subject and predicate will be removed before that triple is added.)
+(More specifically: `REPLACE` means that if a triple `[ s p o ]` is among the changes, then any existing triples that share the same subject `s` and predicate `p` will be removed before that triple is added.)

     `UPDATE` means that the changes are the result of a [SPARQL UPDATE](https://www.w3.org/TR/sparql11-update/) operation, which could remove and add arbitrary